geojwh/exc-to-pt/README.md

-## exc_to_pt.py

-###ArcPy
+##exc_to_pt.py

+##ArcPy

+###Description:
-###Description: Python script that utilizes arcpy to create a project file gdb, loop through all project .xlsx files and sheets (tables) in the given path, and convert all relevant tables to feature classes in the new project gdb.
-This script is used for the preparation of Texas crash and/or citation data for use in Texas DPS-HSOC geospatial products.
+Python script that utilizes the Python ArcPy library to create a project file gdb, loop through all project .xlsx files and sheets (tables) in the given directory path, and converts all relevant tables to feature classes in the new project gdb.

 ###Preparation:
 1. Only tables (sheets) with both "Lat" and "Lon" field names can be included, otherwise the program will print an error.